mkrul/pet-registry/documentation.md

 - Maintains all existing search and filter functionality
 - Panel width is responsive: full-width on mobile, 1/3 width on larger devices
 - Search bar consistently displays full-width above action buttons
-- Filters display in a single column for improved readability
+- Filters are now always visible for improved accessibility and usability
 - Search button uses refined sizing for optimal visibility across screen sizes
 - Added enhanced outward pulsing glow animation to search button on all devices that stops permanently after first click
 - Prevents page scrolling and layout shifts when search panel is open